ISAITB/docs-itb-ta/source/manageConformanceStatements/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Deleting the conformance statement may be desired if you created it by mistake or if your system is no longer expected to conform to the
 given specification.
 Deleting the conformance statement is possible through the **Delete statement** button from the overview panel.
+If
+this button in missing this means that your community administrator has disabled the management of conformance statements for organisation
+users.

 Clicking this will request confirmation and, if confirmed, will remove the conformance statement.
 Note that your testing history relevant
 to this conformance statement still remains and can be consulted through your test history (see :ref:`view_your_test_history`).
 In addition,